MirageTurtle/Notes/The Missing Semester of Your CS Education/Note.md

 ### Markdown

-I write this not in Markdown and I really recommand it.
+I write this not in Markdown and I really recommend it.

 ### Hammerspoon